- Fire detection/protection

 - EEC channel B / igniter 1

 - EEC channel A / igniter 2

 - EEC channel B / igniter 2

-The only place I've found this written is in the FlightSafety G450 Maintenance Training Manual and it has been taught in classroom after classroom ever since.
+About ten years ago the only place I found this written was in the FlightSafety G450 Maintenance Training Manual and it has been taught in classroom after classroom.
+A few years ago it was repeated in a Gulfstream G450/G550 Program Update.
 I'm not so sure they have the order exactly right.
 I've memorized "A1, B1, A2, B2" but noticed a few examples where it just wasn't that way.
 I've seen "A2, B1, A1, B2" in one example, see the video: G450 Engine Start Igniter Check.
 But the point is clear: if you have a bad igniter you could end up with two bad consecutive starts using the START switch.
 If you want to start the engine for sure, selecting CONT IGNITION will ensure both igniters are energized.

 If you are trying to trouble shoot an inconsistent start, it is even more complicated that just the four lines from the FSI manual.
 Each engine has its own EEC, each EEC has two channels, and each engine has two igniters.
 You don't normally know which channel and which igniter each engine is using.
 If you want to know, there is a way found in the G450 Maintenance Manual, §74-11-01, though it can be a bit of a chore finding the steps.
 Here they are:

 - Select 73_ENGINE_FUEL_AND_CONTROL / 21_ENGINE FADEC_LA / DATA: CONFIGURATION FADEC LA